Johannes Plendl

+Johannes "Hans" Plendl (6 December 1900 – 10 May 1991) was a German physicist, engineer, and member of the Nazi Party (NSDAP) who developed radio-navigation and bombing-guidance systems for the Luftwaffe during World War II.
+In November 1942, Hermann Göring appointed Plendl Bevollmächtigter für Hochfrequenzforschung (Plenipotentiary for High-Frequency Research), giving him responsibility for coordinating high-frequency research in Nazi Germany.

 Early life

 Plendl was born in 1900 in Munich, German Empire to parents from Northern Bavaria.
 His surname is most likely a truncated Bavarian dialect form of "Plendlein."

 Plendl served in the Imperial German Navy during World War I, in the Torpedo Division stationed at Wilhelmshaven, and won the Iron Cross for bravery.
 Shortly thereafter, Plendl began his career as a radio and beam engineer for Telefunken corporation.

 His early research into meter-wave propagation and radar beams necessitated additional names for newly discovered levels of the Earth's atmosphere, and Plendl is generally credited with coining the term ionosphere.
 In the early 1930s, he worked on developing the radio communications used in flights by civilian aircraft and the Hindenburg Zeppelin.
 His research and developments with the Lorenz beam landing system gave birth to what is now known as ILS, Instrument Landing System.